sinagolchi/Streamlit-Mathlive-Editor/README.md

 # Streamlit-Mathlive-Editor

-A WYSWYG math expression editor for Streamlit using Mathlive mathfield and on-screen keyboard
+A WYSWYG math expression editor for Streamlit using Mathlive math field and on-screen keyboard.
+Additionally, the component returns the MathML expression of the mathematical expression in the field using MathJaX.

 ## Installation instructions